Abdul-Afeez99/Applimate/README.md

 > poetry shell
 4. Install the dependencies on your local env using the command
 > poetry install
+5. create a .env file to store secret keys and private keys
-5. To makemigrations, run
+6. To makemigrations, run
 > py manage.py makemigrations
-6. To migrate the database, run
+7. To migrate the database, run
 > py manage.py migrate
-7. To run the server, run
+8. To run the server, run
 > py manage.py runserver